-While I am the editor and publisher of the e-mailed TFF PressInfo – 4-5 times a month reaching about 6.000 people and some 12 000 social followers (2023), a large proportion of which media around the world – I also now and then publish my own stuff through that channel.
+I am the editor and publisher of the e-mail service, TFF PressInfo – 4-5 times a month reaching about 6.000 people and some 12 000 social followers (2023), a large proportion of which media – journalists and editors – around the world.
+I also now and then publish my own stuff through that channel.
 And, of course, here on my online home.

 Reposting and reprinting

 Reposting and -printing is a great booster when you want to reach out to the world – and I would like here to thank those who more or less regularly reprint articles that I post either as myself or as director of TFF.

-TFF PressInfos are quite regularly re-printed by Dissident Voice, the Pressenza international press agency, CounterPunch, Tuoitre Weekly in Vietnam, News360 news reader app where TFF PressInfos are part of the Publishers Program (until 2019), some independent Nordic media – to just mention a few.
+TFF PressInfo content are quite often re-printed by Dissident Voice, the Pressenza international press agency, CounterPunch, Tuoitre Weekly in Vietnam, News360 news reader app where TFF PressInfos are part of the Publishers Program (until 2019), some independent Nordic media – to just mention a few.
 These external links can be found under “Miniblog and Notes” both here and on TFF’s homepage.

 In 2016 TFF and I started a permanent cooperation with Human Wrongs Watch – Baher Kamal and The Like.

 Under the menu Sites you’ll see that I have, for years, systematically tried to build a comprehensive social media presence.
-According to some measure like Klout – for whatever it is worth – I’m among the 5% most active on the Internet.
+According to some measures like (now closed-down) Klout – for whatever it is worth – I’m among the 5% most active on the Internet.

 I apply the following principles to any request for interviews, studio discussions, panels, articles or other participation in media: